bss114/protocols/extraction_gDNA_QIAGEN_host_free_microbiome.md

 **A. Depletion of host DNA**

-[ ] Weigh 40-60 mg of lung tissue, use disposable scalpel to cut the tissue into smaller pieces on a sterile petri dish.
+[ ] Weigh up to 60 mg of tissue, use disposable scalpel to cut the tissue into smaller pieces on a sterile petri dish.
 Record weight and place into a screw cap tube.

 Add the following in order to the tube: